samims/autocompletion/README.md

 python manage.py test
 ```

-To test using postman use this endpint
+To test using postman use this endpoint
 ```bash
 GET /search?word=<input>
 ```